 Take a look at the many Warhol works for sale on Artspace now on our Andy Warhol artist page, Buy Phaidon's Andy Warhol Catalogue Raisonne Volumes 1-5, made in collaboration with The Andy Warhol Foundation; Giant Size, the best selling visual biography featuring over 2,000 photographs and images and Stephen Shore's photographic document Andy Warhol: Factory spanning the years 1965-67.

-Andy Warhol is at Tate Modern until September 6, 2020.
+Andy Warhol at Tate Modern has been extended to run until November 15, 2020.
 Details of the show here.